trapexit/mergerfs/README.md

 #### Can drives be written to directly?
 Outside of mergerfs while pooled?

-Yes, however its not recommended to use the same file from within the pool and from without at the same time.
-Especially if using caching of any kind (cache.files, cache.entry, cache.attr, cache.negative_entry, cache.symlinks, cache.readdir, etc.).
+Yes, however its not recommended to use the same file from within the pool and from without at the same time (particularly writing).
+Especially if using caching of any kind (cache.files, cache.entry, cache.attr, cache.negative_entry, cache.symlinks, cache.readdir, etc.) as there could be a conflict between cached data and not.

 #### Why do I get an "out of space" / "no space left on device" / ENOSPC error even though there appears to be lots of space available?